isabella232/devo-ps.github.io/_posts/blog/2013-03-06-troubleshooting-5minutes-on-a-yet-unknown-box.md

 last
 ```

 Figure out who's in already.
-Not that it is highly important, but you don't want to end up troubleshooting on a platform that is under maintenance, or which behavior has been impaired by someone else work.
+Not that it is critical, but you don't want to end up troubleshooting a platform that is under maintenance, or which behavior has been impaired by someone else work.

 ## What is running
 ```